-- Syslog Voice VLAN Mismatch-Select to enable sending a SYSLOG message when a voice VLAN mismatch is detected.
-This means that the voice VLAN information in the incoming frame does not match what the local device is advertising. - Syslog Native VLAN Mismatch-Select to enable sending a SYSLOG message when a native VLAN mismatch is detected.
-This means that the native VLAN information in the incoming frame does not match what the local device is advertising. - Syslog Duplex Mismatch-Select to enable sending a SYSLOG message when duplex information mismatch is detected.
+- Syslog Voice VLAN Mismatch-Select to enable the option of sending a SYSLOG message when a voice VLAN mismatch is detected This means that the voice VLAN information in the incoming frame does not match what the local device is advertising. - Syslog Native VLAN Mismatch-Select to enable the option of sending a SYSLOG message when a native VLAN mismatch is detected.
+This means that the native VLAN information in the incoming frame does not match what the local device is advertising. - Syslog Duplex Mismatch-Select to enable the option of sending a SYSLOG message when duplex information mismatch is detected.
 This means that the duplex information in the incoming frame does not match what the local device is advertising. - STEP 3 Enter the relevant information, and click Apply.
 The port settings are written to the Running Configuration.

-CDP Local Information
+Displaying CDP Local Information